8 Games I’d Love To See On The Nintendo Switch

 A Pokémon racing game

 Asking for an open world Pokémon game would be too easy.
 There’s definitely going to be one for the Nintendo Switch but what about a racing game?
 The spinoffs have involved pinball and puzzle games but a racing game would be a great competitor to the Mario Kart version we’ll eventually get.
-The only concern is how many Pokémon would be made usable, given the introduction of Sun/Moon by March 2017.
+The only concern is how many Pokémon would be made usable, given the introduction of Sun & Moon by March 2017.
 There’s likely to be around 800 known Pokémon so who knows which ones would be picked.
 Mewtwo in a car?
 Perhaps not.

 Super Mario RPG

-A Mario spinoff never released in Europe, Super Mario RPG was the first role-playing video game in the Mario series and the only game to be made by Square (now Square Enix).
+A Mario spinoff never released in Europe, Super Mario RPG was the first RPG in the Mario series and the only game to be made by Square (now Square Enix).
 It’s also uncommon in that it doesn’t involve Bowser as the main boss.
 This time, you have to beat Smithy who steals the seven star pieces of Star Road where “all the world’s inhabitants’ wishes become Wish Stars, and Mario must return the pieces so these wishes may again be granted”.
 Paper Mario is likely to get a Switch version but perhaps they should look towards a remake of this.

 Chrono Trigger is an all-time great, not only in the RPG category, but for games overall.
 It was highly praised for its simplicity, varied gameplay, and humour and spawned a few sequels and an enhanced remake for the Sony PlayStation.
 What better way to further enhance a prestigious game than to freshen it up on Nintendo’s new innovative console.
 The simplicity of both game and device would marry up perfectly.
 It would also sell incredibly well given Chrono Trigger’s stature.